bounswe/bounswe2015group9/Documents/RequirementAnalysis.md

     * 1.1.2 Users shall sign in to the system by entering his/her username/e-mail address and password.
     * 1.1.3 Users shall read and accept the terms of services otherwise system will not allow him/her to sign up.
     * 1.1.4 User shall be able to change his/her profile information -except username- whenever he/she wants.
-    * 1.1.5 Registered users shall be able to report a violation.
+    * 1.1.5 Registered users shall be able to generate a violation report.
     * 1.1.6 Unregistered users shall be able to search the type of violation.
-    * 1.1.7 Semantic tagging shall be used.
+    * 1.1.7 Semantic tagging shall be used for user to find better search results.
     * 1.1.8 Unregistered users shall be able to rate the violations.
-    * 1.1.9 Unregistered/Registered users shall be able to see the top rated violations.
+    * 1.1.9 Unregistered/Registered users shall be able to see all violations.
-    * 1.1.10 User should be able to add report on disabled friendly location.
+    * 1.1.10 User should be able to edit a violation.
-    * 1.1.11 User should be able to edit a violation.
+    * 1.1.11 User should be able to comment on a violation.
-    * 1.1.12 User should be able to comment on a violation.
+    * 1.1.12 User should be able to vocalize a violation.
-    * 1.1.13 User should be able to vocalize a violation.
+    * 1.1.13 User should be able to rate a report if they like/dislike.

 * 1.2 System Requirements
     * 1.2.1 The system shall send confirmation e-mail after completing registration.
-    * 1.2.2 The system shall provide share options via other social networks like Twitter.
+    * 1.2.2 The system shall provide share options via other social networks such as Twitter or Facebook.
     * 1.2.3 The system should provide help to users who forgot their passwords by sending them a unique recovery link.
     * 1.2.4 The system shall provide users the options to deactivate and activate their accounts.
-    * 1.2.5 The system shall provide description and media (video,audio,images) for violations.
+    * 1.2.5 The system shall provide description and media files (video,audio,images) for violations.
     * 1.2.6 The system shall provide a status(fixed, in progress, still same, ...) for violation.
     * 1.2.7 The system shall provide a statistical summary report on violations displayed on a map.
     * 1.2.8 The system shall provide a resource area for tips, hints, people and organizations related to the system.
     * 1.2.9 The system should provide initial prototype for Rumeli Hisarustu and Bogazici University.
+    * 1.2.10 The system shall keep the rating values for reports.
+    * 1.2.11 The system shall provide asistance for visually impaired people with the vocalized reports.

 * 1.3 Search Requirements
     * 1.3.1 System shall use user names, location, time, status or type of violation as search criterias.
-    * 1.3.2 Semantic tagging shall used for search options.
+    * 1.3.2 System shall use semantic tagging for search options.
-    * 1.3.3 System shall provide semantic search.
+    * 1.3.3 System shall provide semantic search for users to find better search results.

 * 1.4 Gamification Requirements
     * 1.4.1 Shared posts and their user shall gain/lose points with respect to rating system.